-- Add a button label in the Button Label box.
+- Add a button label in the Button Label field.

 - Click Edit Form or Edit Newsletter Signup to build the content.

-- For forms, you can add name for your form in the Form Name box.
+- For forms, you can add name for your form in the Form Name field.
 It's not possible to name newsletter signups.

 - For forms, you can delete placeholder fields by clicking the trash can icons and click + at the bottom to add new fields.
 If you want to require visitors to fill out a field to submit the form, check Required.
 Newsletter signups only have an Email Address field.

-- In the Advanced tab, you can customize the submit button label, set up a post-submit redirect, or edit the message that appears to visitors after submitting the form.
+- In the Advanced tab, customize the submit button label, set up a post-submit redirect, or edit the message that appears to visitors after submitting the form.
 Use regular text or HTML.

 - Click Save in the editor, then click Save at the top of the panel to publish all changes.